Front End Engineer Resume Example

 You need adaptability in this field.
 Tech changes fast, so I stay open to feedback and learn from others.
 This helps me pick up new frameworks and tools quickly.

-I always recommend getting certifications like Microsoft Certified: JavaScript Developer Associate or Certified JavaScript Developer.
+I always recommend getting certifications like Microsoft Certified: JavaScript Developer Associate or Certified JavaScript Developer, and including a cover letter with your application.
 These show you’ve got real skills and stand out on a resume.

 You want to be hands-on with tools like Node.js, npm, Webpack, and ESLint.
 Most JavaScript jobs mention these in at least 75% of postings, so they’re basically must-haves.